klequis/klequis.io/site/content/blog/ubuntu-vm-virtualbox/index.md

 'Install third-party software for graphics and Wi-Fi hardware and additional media formats' is generally beneficial.
 Make it checked.

 - Select 'Normal installation' or 'Minimal installation'
-- Un-check Download updatees while installing Ubuntu
+- Un-check Download updates while installing Ubuntu
 - Check 'Install third-party software for graphics and Wi-Fi hardware and additional media formats'
 - Click Continue